polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/06-first-functions.md

 ## Add custom errors

-You've identified the following potential errors that your function should address:
+Here are some potential errors that the `create_collectible` function should address:

-- DuplicateCollectible
+- `DuplicateCollectible` - thrown when the collectible item trying to be created already exists.
-- MaximumCollectiblesOwned
+- `MaximumCollectiblesOwned`- thrown when an account exceeds the maximum amount of collectibles a single account can hold.
-- BoundsOverflow
+- `BoundsOverflow` - thrown if the supply of collectibles exceeds the `u64` limit.

 To add the error handling to the runtime: